MajorZiploc/tooling_notes/code_challenges/notes.md

 round(cast(<expr> as numeric)) -- numeric is key if you have issues

-groupby can exist in subquery/cte without being annoy.
+groupby can exist in subquery/cte without being annoying

-ctes can be used to precalcuate subqueries given the subquery does not depend on the root query
+ctes can be used to precalcuate subqueries given the subquery does not depend on the root query also makes your query less complex

 in expr can do checks on lists of tuples

 to push nulls to the end: order by field desc nulls last

-'partition by' with lag/lead is a group by in that subquery so that you dont need to group by the the whole query used if you need non agged data that cant be grouped by
+'partition by' with window frame function is a group by in that subquery so that you dont need to group by the the whole query used if you need non agged data that cant be grouped by

 if multiple of a field and you expect single for each value of the field, throw a distinct query earlier in the join chain (proly as the first query)